earthai-tech/watex/docs/source/index.rst

 💧 `WATex's` documentation
 ================================

-`A machine learning research for hydrogeophysic`
+`A machine learning research in hydrogeophysic`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 < *Life is much better with potable water* >